Oakhampton1111/AULquoteapp/docs/ARCHITECTURE.md

     *   Rate Optimization Service: Integrates LLMs with rate management.
     *   Chat Endpoints: Used to process chat messages for quote generation.
 *   **Data Flow:**
-    *   The Rate Integration Service interacts with the WarehouseLLM, RAGService, and CRUDRateCard to optimize rates.
+    *   The Rate Integration Service interacts with the WarehouseLLM, Context Service, and CRUDRateCard to optimize rates.
     *   Chat messages are processed by the AI models to generate quotes and update existing quotes.

 ## Security Architecture